zonArt/openlp/documentation/manual/source/dualmonitors.rst

 Then click **apply** and if you are happy with the way things look click to keep your new settings.
-Don't worry if all goes wrong the settings will return back to the previous settings in 15 seconds without any action.
-Nvidia Settings should take care of selecting your optimum resolution etc, but that can be changed as needed.
+Don't worry if all goes wrong the settings will return back to the previous settings in 15 seconds without any action. nVidia Settings should take care of selecting your optimum resolution etc, but that can be changed as needed.
 When you are happy with everything click on **Save to X Configuration File**